MichaelCreel/KiloBuddy/README.md

 ## No Privacy Guarantee

-KiloBuddy uses Google Speech Recognition and Google Gemini while running.
-While KiloBuddy does not share any data outside of these services, Google may process your data.
+KiloBuddy uses Google Gemini while running.
+While KiloBuddy does not share any data outside of this service, Google may process your data.
 Privacy of your data is not guaranteed.

 ## AI Accuracy